garenhart/garenhart.github.io/_posts/quotes/montaigne/1592-03-03-montaigne-to-be-alone.md

   - Perspective
 tags:
   - quote
-  - why Montaigne is like a smarter brother to me
 ---

 > I find that it is somewhat more tolerable to be always alone than never able to be so.